It's Got Staying Power

 Solar energy comes from the sun.
 It's the primary source of energy for all living things on Earth, and can also be converted into electricity through solar cells.Let's go! >

-Biomass is organic matter, such as wood, crops, seaweed and animal waste.
+Biomass is an organic matter, such as wood, crops, seaweed, and animal waste.
 It gets its energy from the sun and can be used to produce electricity.Let's go! >

 Hydropower energy comes from the force of moving water.
 Hydropower plants use dams to capture water energy and convert it to electricity.Let's go! >

 Geothermal energy comes from the heat generated by the Earth, such as volcanoes or geysers.
 It can be used to produce electricity, and provide heat and hot water.Let's go! >